 Sample size calculations are not required for most feasibility studies, because the aim is to gather information about recruitment processes, consent and attrition rates and trial procedures.
-Nevertheless, we want to know whether it is feasible to recruit and retain a pre-determined number of young people who self-harm into a trial of the DA - a group of young people who may be more difficult to recruit into a trial.
+Nevertheless, we want to know whether it is feasible to recruit and retain a predetermined number of young people who self-harm into a trial of the DA-a group of young people who may be more difficult to recruit into a trial.
 For this reason, we have undertaken a power calculation, in order to give us a target number to aim towards.
-For continuous outcomes relating to decision-making and empowerment, a sample size of 60 would detect a standardized effect size of 0.75, with 80% power.
-The RCT will also allow us to measure any differences in help-seeking behaviour associated with use of the DA.
-Assuming a help-seeking prevalence of 20% [26], a sample size of 60 (30 randomised to the decision aid, 30 randomised to the control condition) will have greater than 80% power to detect a three-fold increase in categorically-defined help-seeking behaviour (0.20 to 0.60) based on a two-sided Chi-squared test at 5% significance.
+For continuous outcomes relating to decisionmaking and empowerment, a sample size of 60 would detect a standardised effect size of 0.75, with 80% power.
+The RCT will also allow us to measure any differences in helpseeking behaviour associated with use of the DA.
+Assuming a help-seeking prevalence of 20%,27 a sample size of 60 (30 randomised to the DA, 30 randomised to the control condition) will have greater than 80% power to detect a threefold increase in categorically defined help-seeking behaviour (0.20 to 0.60) based on a twosided χ^2 test at 5% significance.

-The 1-year prevalence of self-harm in school children has been found to be approximately 10% [1].
+The 1-year prevalence of self-harm in school children has been found to be $\sim 10\%$.
 In order to obtain a sample of 60 young people reporting self-harm, we will therefore need to recruit 600 pupils.
 For 540 of these pupils, their participation will simply involve completion of some short demographic measures, the SMFQ and a question about their self-harm.
 The remaining 60 pupils will be randomised to receive either the DA, or the control intervention.